markmoxon/elite-source-code-bbc-micro-cassette/README.md

 - ~~Remove loader code requiring checksums and copy protection to allow game source to be modified freely~~
 - Commenting of critical functions in Elite game code
 - Improve label names for readability
-- Add BBC Disk, Master and 2nd processor versions to build
+- Add BBC disc, Master and 2nd processor versions to build

 I am fully open to PR's if anyone feels like contributing to this project!

 ---
 #### Kieran Connell | July 2018
+#### Mark Moxon | July 2020